silvermine/serverless-plugin-external-sns-events/README.md

-By default, the Serverless [SNS event source](https://serverless.com/framework/docs/providers/aws/events/sns/) will create a new topic just for that function, but in many cases if you want a function to subscribe to a topic, the topic will have already been create, either in the same service or in a different service.
+By default, the Serverless [SNS event source](https://serverless.com/framework/docs/providers/aws/events/sns/) will create a new topic just for that function, but in many cases if you want a function to subscribe to a topic, the topic will have already been created, either in the same service or in a different service.

 ## How do I use it?

-Rather than defining an `sns` event for your function, define an `externalSNS` event, where the value is either a string, or an object that works with CloudFormation to resolve to an ARN.
+Rather than defining an `sns` event for your function, define an `externalSNS` event, where the value is a string, the name of the topic that you want to subscribe this function to.

+NOTE: at this time, it is assumed that the topic is in the same account and region as the Lambda function itself.
+That can be changed in the future if needed - feel free to open an issue, and preferably submit a pull request.

 ```
 functions: